edsu/inst126/modules/03/ethics.md

 Over the semester I'd like you to keep your eye out for news stories that involve the political and ethical aspects of computer programming and automation in general.
-When we do our reflection writing in a few weeks I will ask you to write some short pieces on these topics.
+When we do our reflection writing over the semester (3 assignments) I will ask you to write some short essays on these stories.

 This week we read this piece by Steve Bellovin, who is a professor of computer science at Columbia University: